pandosme/pandosme.github.io/docs/_posts/2022-10-02-nodered-acap.md

 date: 2023-09-12 05:00:00 +0200
 categories: [ACAP, Node-RED]
 ---
+[Node-RED](https://nodered.org) is a programming tool for wiring together hardware devices, APIs and online services in new and interesting ways.
+It provides a browser-based editor that makes it easy to wire together flows using the wide range of nodes in the palette that can be deployed to its runtime in a single-click.

-[Node-RED](https://nodered.org) is typically installed on a computer or server such as Linux, Windows, Rasberry Pi or similar.
+Node-RED is typically installed on a computer or server such as Linux, Windows, Rasberry Pi or similar.
 This is the common way to deploy Node-RED.
 There maybe cases where Node-RED is needed for a specific solution with an Axis device and there are no other hosts available than the Axis device.